atbaker/docker-tutorial/advanced/README.rst

 This tutorials is for people who already understand the basics of using docker.

 It's not really a lesson with exercises - it's more a survey of different projects and services that are using docker to do something new.
-My goal with this tutorial is to provide jumping off points so you can learn more about what interests you the most.
+My goal with this content is to provide jumping off points so you can learn more about what interests you the most.

-You can also use this opportunity to talk with the other people here who are already using docker.
-With new tech like docker evolving so quickly, we all have something to teach each other.

 Drone
 -----